-12.3.3 User Charts
+13.3.4 User Charts

-Any image file which is available in proper format can be converted into a ras format.
+Any image file which is available in proper format can be converted into a ras format and then displayed on Nesis.
 It is also possible to scan a paper map and then convert the resulting file into ras format.
-Please contact us and we will discus options.
+Please contact support@kanardia.eu and we will discus options.